-In this article I will explain with an example, how to pass or transfer a selected row of GridView control to another page along with its data and controls using Server.Transfer in ASP.Net using C# and VB.Net.
+In this article I will explain with an example, how to pass or transfer a selected row of GridView control to another page along with its data and controls using Server.Transfer in ASP.Net with C# and VB.Net.

 HTML Markup